Skip to content

 Automation doesn’t mean “no humans involved.”
 It means the repetitive, error-prone parts, the ones that don’t need judgment, happen without someone manually doing them:

-• Attendance and leave get tracked automatically (check-in/check-out, leave requests and approvals), so HR isn’t reconciling registers by hand.
+• Attendance and leave get tracked automatically (check-in/check-out, leave requests and approvals), so HR isn’t matching up registers by hand.

 • Payroll runs calculate themselves from that attendance data plus each employee’s role and salary structure (tax, PF, and bonuses included), so month-end goes from two days of manual work to a review-and-approve step.